Charlene, Princess of Monaco: Early life and family

 Charlene Lynette Wittstock was born on 25 January 1978 at Mater Dei Hospital in Bulawayo, Rhodesia (now Zimbabwe), to Michael Kenneth Wittstock (b.
 1946), a sales manager, and Lynette, née Humberstone (b.
 1954), a former competitive diver and swimming coach.
-The Wittstock family is of German origin; Wittstock's great-great-grandparents Martin Gottlieb Wittstock (1840–1915) and his wife Johanne Luise Wittstock (née Schönknecht; 1850–1932) emigrated to South Africa from the Pomeranian village of Zerrenthin in northern Germany in 1861 to escape hardship.
+The Wittstock family is of German origin; Wittstock's great-great-grandparents Martin Gottlieb Wittstock (1840–1915) and his wife Johanne Luise Wittstock (née Schönknecht; 1850–1932) emigrated to South Africa from the Pomeranian (then Prussian) village of Zerrenthin in northern Germany in 1861 to escape hardship.
 In South Africa, the Wittstocks worked as handyworkers and unsuccessfully prospected for diamonds.
 In 2014, she was given a certificate that verified her Irish ancestry.

-Wittstock has two younger brothers: Gareth, a coffeehouse businessman in Monaco, and Sean, a promotions and events businessman in South Africa.
-The family relocated to South Africa in 1989, when Wittstock was 12 years old.
-She attended Tom Newby Primary school in Benoni, near Johannesburg, from 1988 to 1991.
+Wittstock has two younger brothers: Gareth (1982), a coffeehouse businessman in Monaco, and Sean (1983), a promotions and events businessman in South Africa.
+The family relocated to South Africa in 1989, when Wittstock was 11 years old.
+She attended Tom Newby Primary school and Rynfield Primary School in Benoni, near Johannesburg, from 1988 to 1991.
 As a child, she was devastated by the drowning of her cousin Richard, who went swimming in the river at the back of her uncle's yard, explaining according to her, her later passion for swimming and concern for water safety.